How To Create Landing Pages That Convert

 What Is A Targeted Landing Page

 • A targeted landing page is specifically designed for a particular marketing campaign.
-It speaks to the audience directly, addressing their pain points and what they stand to gain from the offer.
+It speaks to your audience directly, addressing their pain points and what they will gain from your offer.

 The Connection Between Ads and Landing Pages.

 • If a customer clicks an ad for a specific product, they expect the landing page to present that product as its focus.
-Mismatched messaging between the ad and the landing page causes confusion, leading potential customers to bounce away.
+Mismatched messaging between ads and landing pages cause confusion and drive potential customers away.

 Single Focus Approach

-• Landing pages should follow a single focus approach.
-Decide on one call-to-action (CTA), one main offer, and ensure that every element on the page directs visitors toward that CTA.
+• Landing pages should follow a single focus approach - one main offer and one main call to action (CTA).
+Ensure every element on the page directs visitors toward that CTA.
 Too many options can overwhelm visitors.

 The Essential Elements of a High-Converting Landing Page